Whether you have 24 hours in Singapore or a week, nailing down where to stay in Singapore should be near the top of your travel planning agenda.

-- Marina Bay Sands: Even though it’s still a young pup, this 5-star luxury hotel & casino complex is undoubtedly one of Singapore’s best hotels and most iconic places to stay.
-Upon its completion in 2010, Marina Bay Sands forever redefined the city’s skyline and raised the bay for all future luxury hotels.
+- Marina Bay Sands: Even though it’s still a young pup, this 5-star luxury hotel & casino complex is undoubtedly one of the best hotels in Singapore and most iconic places to stay.
+Upon its completion in 2010, Marina Bay Sands forever redefined the city’s skyline and raised the bar for all future luxury hotels.
 Besides rooms that feature truly world-class views, this top Singapore hotel boasts 20 different dining options, the world’s largest infinity pool, and a garden-like observation deck on the the 57th floor overlooking the cityscape and Gardens by the Bay.

-✓ Best neighbourhood to stay for upscale shopping & great food
+✓ Best neighbourhood to stay in Singapore for upscale shopping & great food

 Zipping a little further away from the city centre, one of the top choices for where to stay in Singapore has gotta be Orchard Road.
 This area to the northwest of downtown is famous as one of Singapore’s retail meccas with shopping malls coming out the walls.
 (And, yes, I’m totally quoting a ’90s Beck song).

-Aside from adding a little retail therapy to your Singapore trip, Orchard Road is a great area to stay for foodies.
+Aside from adding a little retail therapy to your Singapore trip, Orchard Road is a great choice for foodies.
 Among the malls and boutiques you’ll find a barrage of food courts and restaurants with all of your favourite Singaporean goodies.